danielczz/Dashboarding-with-Tableau-and-Python/README.md

 Since 2013, the Citi Bike Program has implemented a robust infrastructure for collecting data on the program's utilization.
 That is the data that we are going to use for data analysis purposes.

-The data is provided on real time and available online.
+The open data is provided and available online.

 ### **Technology landscape**